PhenixCollaboration/web/_resources/keywords.md

 ---
 {% include layouts/find_title.md name=page.name %}

-Listed on this page are the keywords used to tag materials uploaded to the Zenodo sytem under the umbrella of the PHENIX Collaboration Community.
+Listed on this page are *recommended* keywords used to tag materials uploaded to the Zenodo sytem under the umbrella of the {% include navigation/phenix_zenodo_collection.md %}.
+The list is compiled to provide better consistency of the subsequent queries.
+Zenodo is using a complex query mechanism which includes but is not limited to "elastic search" on the submission text (where applicable) so the effect of capitalization on queries is not always straighforward.
+In the following we adopt lowercase convention for all keywords.
+Note that "keywords" on Zenodo can actually be combination of words (i.e. phrases), space-separated.

-Each entry in the table below acts as a query link to Zenodo.
+Each entry in the left column of the table below acts as a query link to *Zenodo*.
 Pages will open in a new tab/window.

 {% assign rows="" | split: "" %}
 {% assign sorted_keys=site.data.keywords | sort_natural %}